tbnorth/GitRDDES/PyCoPGit.md

  - Add and commit outputs, git lets you know when they change, and when they don't

+## Version control and Data Science

  - e.g. your code's finally working, and you want to delete all the junk that wasn't part of the solution.

    As well as letting you undo deletions if you need to, git can confirm that the new code produces the same results

    <Img src='star.png' style='width:1.5em;height:1.5em;margin:0;border:0;vertical-align:text-bottom;background:none'/> git catches unintended changes